baloon11/cPanel-API-python-script-Getting-info-about-accounts/README.md

 If you have a set of cPanels  and you need to know how many accounts in each, you can use this python script.

-Output information about cPanels  will write on `out` file.
+Output information about cPanels  will write in `out` file.

 If you need to get some different info from each cPanel, you can easy change the code.
 (see comments in code)